shreyasdesai88/Soft-Skill-Reflcetion-Journal1/README.md

-# 📔 Soft Skills Journal
+# 📔 Soft Skills Reflection Journal

 A web application that helps users track and improve their soft skills through daily and weekly journal entries, goal setting, and progress analytics.